DanielOchoa1214/Taller3-AYGO/README.md

 - CloudWatch — centralized observability platform for the stack.
 Responsibilities:
   - Collect logs (CloudWatch Logs) from Lambda, API Gateway access logs, ECS/EC2 agents and custom app logs.
 - API Gateway (REST + WebSocket) — single public entry point for client traffic; routes REST calls to services/Lambdas and manages WebSocket connections for real-time updates.
-- Lambda functions — lightweight, short-lived functions used for authentication, validation, webhook adapters, and small orchestration tasks.
-- Core microservices (run on EC2 / ECS / EKS) — stateful or long-running services that own business logic and data.
+- Lambda functions — lightweight services that own business logic and data.
 Example services:
   - Ride Service — manages ride lifecycle, state transitions and matching logic.
   - Driver Service — driver profiles, availability state and location management.
   - User Service — user profiles, account management and basic auth integration.
   - Payment Service — payment initiation, reconciliation and integration with a payment provider.
-- Messaging / Event bus — EventBridge, SNS/SQS, or Kafka to publish domain events (RideRequested, RideMatched, PaymentCompleted) and decouple services for asynchronous processing.
+- Messaging / Event bus — EventBridge to publish domain events (RideRequested, RideMatched, PaymentCompleted) and decouple services for asynchronous processing.
-- Datastores — service-specific databases following the bounded-context principle.
-Examples: DynamoDB for driver/location data and RDS for relational transactional data.
-Use the right tool per service's consistency and query needs.
+- Datastores — DynamoDB service-specific databases following the bounded-context principle.

 Sequence example (ride request):
-1. Client POSTs `/api/v1/rides` to API Gateway.
+1. Client POSTs `/ride` to API Gateway.
-2. API Gateway invokes a Lambda for authentication/validation (optional) and forwards the request to the Ride Service.
+2. API Gateway invokes a Lambda the Ride Service.
 3. Ride Service persists the request and publishes a `RideRequested` event to the event bus.
-4. Driver Service consumes the event and notifies nearby available drivers (via push notifications or WebSocket messages).
+4. Driver Service consumes the event and notifies nearby available drivers (via push notifications).
-5. A driver accepts; Driver Service confirms acceptance and Ride Service updates the ride to `MATCHED` and notifies both client and driver via WebSocket.
+5. A driver accepts; Driver Service confirms acceptance and Ride Service updates the ride to `MATCHED` and notifies both client and driver.
 6. Ride completes; Payment Service charges the rider and publishes `PaymentCompleted`.

-Real-time considerations
-- Use WebSocket (via API Gateway or a dedicated socket cluster) for low-latency driver location updates and ride events.
-- To scale, aggregate/ sample location updates at the client or edge; consider a dedicated streaming pipeline for telemetry.

 ---

 ## What this prototype contains

-- Java + Maven code under `src/` implementing domain models, controllers and a simple persistence layer for demonstration.
+- Java + Maven code implementing domain models, controllers and a simple persistence layer for demonstration.
 - REST controllers that expose the routes described earlier.
-- Unit tests under `src/test` covering core domain behaviors.
-- Visual diagrams in `src/main/resources/static/` (or `static/`) for class diagrams and architecture.

 This repository is a prototype and educational artifact — it prioritizes clarity over production-ready concerns such as security, multi-region deployment, and hardened observability.